2025 Marijuana Industry Statistics & Data Insights

 Cannabis market opportunity

-The US cannabis industry is expected to reach almost $40 billion in 2024
+The US cannabis industry is expected to reach almost $45 billion in revenue in 2025

-Statista also projects the cannabis market to reach over $67 billion in revenue by 2028 as the legalization movement surrounding cannabis evolves.
+Statista projects the cannabis market volume to reach over $49.56 billion by 2028 as the legalization movement surrounding cannabis evolves.

 Cannabis prices are still compressing, and brands are consolidating